-- Where the act or omission is not serious enough to warrant the service of a statutory notice; - > The history or track record of the individual or company means that it can be reasonably expected that a formal letter will achieve compliance; - The consequences of non-compliance will not pose a significant threat to food safety; or - ➤ The food business is operated by a voluntary organization and a formal letter is likely to be more helpful and effective than statutory notices or legal proceedings. - If the food business is non-compliant
+- Where the act or omission is not serious enough to warrant the service of a statutory notice; - The history or track record of the individual or company means that it can be reasonably expected that a formal letter will achieve compliance; - > The consequences of non-compliance will not pose a significant threat to food safety; or - ➤ The food business is operated by a voluntary organization and a formal letter is likely to be more helpful and effective than statutory notices or legal proceedings.

+If the food business is non-compliant

-Any letters shall be written in accordance with FLCOP and practical guidance issued by the Food Standards Agency and other government agencies.
+Any formal letters shall be written in accordance with the Food Standards Agency FLCOP and practical guidance.
 They will contain all the information necessary to understand what work is required and why it is necessary.
 They will indicate the Regulations contravened and the measures, which will enable compliance.